 In our clinical trials, the Oticon Opn 1, Opn 2 and Opn 3 outperformed several other manufacturers hearing aids in Speech In Noise tests for front facing as well as side facing speech while rejecting background noise.
-All our tests were done in a controlled environment.
+All our tests were done in a controlled environment in Canada.
 What this means is that the person wearing these hearing aids will notice a significant improvement in speech understanding in noise.

 Oticon Opn hearing aids which, from a practical perspective, has features such as Direct to iPhone and internet connectivity, groundbreaking adaptive directionality, and lightning-fast noise reduction capabilities, just to name a few.
 This new evolution of hearing aid amplification takes things to a whole other level with numerous industry-first technologies like dual-wireless connectivity, IFTTT connections with various internet connected devices around the home, 64-bands, 113dB input stage and more.

 Oticon Opn™ boasts that listeners required 20% less listening effort – reducing the load on the brain in noisy environments, 20% more capacity to remember – freeing up mental resources, enabling the user to recall more in noisy environments (Individual benefit may vary depending upon instrument prescription), and 30% better speech understanding – even in the most noisy environments without suppressing surrounding sounds through narrow directionality (Compared to Alta2 Pro) – impressive claims that, if verifiable through our clinical testing, will transform many lives in Canada with hearing loss.

 While traditional hearing aid directionality (facing desired speech sounds in noise) has been a great feature and has proven to greatly improve the ability of those with hearing loss to hear speech in noise (by far, the number one concern of hearing aid wearers) there are a few obstacles traditional directionality creates.